cid2rrrr/0220dbtest/README.md

 >   * master_release ID
 >   * path of the IMG
 >   * whether the genre of the album is multi-labeled
->   * grey level histogram, RGB level histogram(but Failed)
+>   * grey level histogram, RGB level histogram(not used)
->   * RGB values of dominant color of the Album Cover
+>   * RGB values of the dominant color of the Album Cover
 >   * Age/Gender/Race/Emotion of the artist in the Album Cover (if there exists).
 >   * Genre of the Album (one-hot encoded, 15 genres total)